 Divorce is extremely emotionally, logistically, and financially complicated.
+Couples often divorce or separate to escape issues that arise during the marriage.
 Unfortunately, all these elements are compounded when you find out you are being assessed penalties as a result of jointly filing your taxes.
 These issues can even arise when you are happily married, which can put strain on your otherwise-good relationship.
+Unfortunately, tax liability can still follow an individual around even after the separation takes place.

 You do not have to deal with these issues on your own, however.
 Taxpayers often file Form 8857 to request relief from tax liability, interest, and related penalties when they believe their former or current spouse should be held responsible for all or part of the tax debt.
 This guide can help you get the innocent spouse relief you need